dineshreddynaredla/react-book-repo/patterns/render-props.md

 ```
 (data) => <ProductDetail product={data.product} />
 ```
 We can see above that that we need a parameter `data` and `data` seems to be an object.
 Ok, so where does `data` come from?
 Well thats the thing with our `Fetch` component, it does some heavy lifting for us namely carrying out HTTP calls.

+## Creating a component for HTTP
 Let's add some life cycle methods to `Fetch` so it looks like this:

 ```
 // first draft